sebastienfr/picsplit/README.md

 then by time within each location.
 Files are clustered using a DBSCAN-like algorithm with a configurable radius (default: 2km).
 Each location cluster gets a folder named after its centroid coordinates (e.g., `48.8566N-2.3522E`), containing time-based subfolders.
-Files without GPS coordinates are placed in a special `NoLocation/` folder.
+Files without GPS coordinates are handled intelligently:
+- If location clusters exist: files without GPS go into `NoLocation/` folder
+- If no location clusters exist (all files lack GPS): time-based folders created at root

 **Gap-based event detection (v2.1.0+):**
 Files are sorted chronologically and grouped by temporal gaps.
 When the time gap